-- A. Purpose The purpose of this policy is to set parameters for the engagement of the shareholders' auditors by CIBC consistent with CIBC corporate governance expectations and applicable law, including the U.S. Sarbanes-Oxley Act. - B. Scope This Policy covers all work that might be performed by the shareholders' auditors through engagements with CIBC or its subsidiaries. - C. Definition of Shareholders' Auditors as used in this Policy The term shareholders' auditors refers to the firm of accountants that is appointed to perform the audit of the consolidated financial statements of CIBC and its subsidiaries.
-The current shareholders' auditors are Ernst & Young LLP, including any Ernst & Young International, Ltd. or Ernst & Young Global Limited member or affiliated firm of Ernst & Young. - D. Accountability for Management of the Policy The Chief Auditor is accountable for the management of this Policy and providing interpretations on its application.
+This Policy covers all work that might be performed by the shareholders' auditors through engagements with CIBC or its subsidiaries.

+The term shareholders' auditors refers to the firm of accountants that is appointed to perform the audit of the consolidated financial statements of CIBC and its subsidiaries.
+The current shareholders' auditors are Ernst & Young LLP, including any Ernst & Young International, Ltd. or Ernst & Young Global Limited member or affiliated firm of Ernst & Young.

+4. Policy Requirements